 Order fulfillment is the critical factor of any eCommerce business.
-It is important to choose the right order fulfillment model in order to ensure that orders manage to roll in and deliveries are made on time.
+It is important to choose the right order fulfillment model to ensure that orders roll in and deliveries are made on time.

-There are numerous order fulfillment models to choose from for your business, each has its own unique value.
-You should choose based on factors like products, order volume, and such.
-Below are the 3 most common methods, let’s take a look and decide which one is best for your business.
+There are numerous order fulfillment models to choose from for your business; each has its unique value.
+It would be best if you chose based on factors like products, order volume, etc. Below are the three most common methods; Let’s take a look and decide which one is best for your business.

 In-house order fulfillment

-Also known as self-fulfillment, the in-house order fulfillment model happens when retailers completed every step of the process internally, without the help of a drop shipper or 3PL provider.
+Also known as self-fulfillment, the in-house order fulfillment model happens when retailers complete every step of the process internally, without the help of a drop shipper or 3PL provider.

-This method is common for retailers that are new to the business, who start to manage inventory and pack orders right in their home.
+This method is standard for retailers new to the business, who start to manage inventory and pack orders right in their homes.

 Advantages of in-house order fulfillment:

 - You have 100% control of inventory, pick, pack, and ship process